yahayuta/pinball_mobile/PINBALL_GAME_PLAN.md

 - Smooth gameplay at 60+ FPS needs further optimization
 - Some physics behaviors could use additional refinement
 - Persistent issues with launching the Android emulator, preventing testing on this platform.
 (This is an environment setup issue, not a code bug.)
+- Launcher consistency: The current launcher applies a direct impulse to the ball, which can lead to inconsistent launch angles.
+The `LauncherRamp` component has been developed to address this but is temporarily disabled for further tuning.
+- Web `KeyUp` event: A workaround is in place for an issue where the spacebar `KeyUp` event is not reliably detected on web builds.